-The project’s tenth working meeting was held at Europe House Georgia (Tbilisi) on 8 October 2015 and covered the following topics:
+The Project’s 11th working meeting was held in Poti on 10 October 2015 and covered the following topics:

-Nino Gunia-Kuznetsova presented the project and the 2005 Paris Convention to the participants, who were experts in a variety of cultural spheres– sociologists, journalists and staff from state bodies such as the Tbilisi State Conservatory and the national Ministry of Reconciliation and Civic Equality.
+Nino Gunia-Kuznetsova presented the project and the 2005 Paris Convention to the participants, who represented the Poti Municipality’s Education, Culture and Monument Protection Service, Municipal Non-Commercial (Non-Profit) Legal Persons and the non-governmental sector, including members of fine arts organizations.
 The presentation was followed by a discussion.